hariraogotit/scala-sbt-prac/README.md

 5. All sbt related info are in project directory and all application related info are in target directory
 6. build.sbt has the artifact info.
 They are equivalent to pom.xml
 7. sbt commands like show name, show organization will result in printing the values that are declared in build.sbt
+8. reload - reloads the project.
+After #2, imagine you are opening the build.sbt in atom or in any text editor, changing some info and saving it.
+Now while you are in sbt window you can reload the project using reload command.
+9.